tensorlayer/TensorLayer/docs/user/tutorial.rst

   targets        = ["Je" "vais" "."
 EOS PAD PAD PAD PAD PAD]    <-- 9  x batch_size

-In this script, one sentence is represented by one column, so assume ``batch_size = 3``, ``bucket = (5, 10)`` the training data will look like:
+In this example, one sentence is represented by one column, so assume ``batch_size = 3``, ``bucket = (5, 10)`` the training data will look like:

 .. code-block:: text